-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Reaching out to Homeless Persons (especially unsheltered persons) and Assessing their Individual Needs

-The City and Ramsey County receive Emergency Solutions Grant (ESG) funding through direct allocations from HUD.
-To administer the deployment of City ESG funds more efficiently, the City entered into a Joint Powers Agreement (JPA) with the County.
-The County, as the lead agency and collaborative applicant for the City of St Paul/ Ramsey County Continuum of Care (COC)- Heading Home Ramsey, administers the ESG funds; selects subrecipients and enters contracts to implement use of funds; processes subrecipient reimbursements; monitors subrecipient performance; manages HMIS data collection and required reporting to HUD and the City.
+The City and Ramsey County receive Emergency Solutions Grant (ESG) funding through direct allocations from U.S. Department of Housing and Urban Development (HUD).
+To administer the deployment of city ESG funds more efficiently, the city entered into a Joint Powers Agreement (JPA) with Ramsey County.
+Ramsey County, as the lead agency and collaborative applicant for the City of St Paul/ Ramsey County Continuum of Care (COC)- Heading Home Ramsey, administers the ESG funds; selects subrecipients and enters contracts to implement use of funds; processes subrecipient reimbursements; monitors subrecipient performance; manages HMIS data collection and required reporting to HUD and the City.
 The HHR ranking committee, made up of HHR steering committee members and individuals with lived experience, is tasked with decision-making on the select ESG projects and does this with consideration of the annual Point in Time count, Housing Inventory Chart, Systems Performance Measures and needs assessment.

-Since 2018, the City has been actively responding to encampments through coordination and outreach in collaboration with Ramsey County, and nonprofit partners.
+Since 2018, the city has been actively responding to encampments through coordination and outreach in collaboration with Ramsey County, and nonprofit partners.
 Protocols are in place to monitor the safety and health of encampment residents and ensure access to services.

-The City acts to restrict, limit, or close encampments when necessary to protect the health, safety, or security of encampment residents.
-Before any action is taken on an encampment the City works with Ramsey County and nonprofit partners to find safe, stable housing for encampment residents.
-Our guiding principles:
+The city acts to restrict, limit, or close encampments when necessary to protect the health, safety, or security of encampment residents.
+Before any action is taken on an encampment the city works with Ramsey County and nonprofit partners to find safe, stable housing for encampment residents.
+The guiding principles of the collaborative include: